imireallan/Bank-Solidity-Hiring/README.md

 2. Install required packages with `npm install`
 3. Run `npm start` in one terminal window to start the Ganache server
 4. Run `npm test` in another terminal window to run the Truffle tests
+5. The initial tests should pass for `depositToBank` and `withdrawFromBank` and fail for `calculateBankFee`.

+If the tests are failing with the error `Error: Returned error: VM Exception while processing transaction: revert Dai/insufficient-balance -- Reason given: Dai/insufficient-balance.`, the daiWhale address does not have enough Dai.
+(These are real addresses, so funds sometimes move around.)
+You can go to the list of [top Dai holders on Etherscan](https://etherscan.io/token/0x6b175474e89094c44da98b954eedeac495271d0f#balances) and find an address with significant Dai holdings that is not a contract.
+(Contracts can sometimes fail to transfer the Dai when you unlock them, so look for addresses without an icon next to the name.)
+Make sure to replace the daiWhale address in **both** Bank.js and package.json in the same way as [this commit](https://github.com/SyndicateProtocol/Bank-Solidity-Hiring/commit/9915ccc52b8163d7f4ab2e5561cbe79f6a381e99).

 ### Common Issues